Nona Hendryx: Later career and Labelle reunions

 In September 2012, Hendryx's digital-only album, Mutatis Mutandis, received a CD release.
 To promote the album, Hendryx appeared on the BBC's Later... with Jools Holland on 28 November 2012, where she performed two tracks, Let's Give Love A Try, and Temple Of Heaven (the latter only being available to watch online via BBC iPlayer).
 In February 2013, she appeared as a special guest as part of The World of Captain Beefheart, a tribute concert arranged by Dutch radio presenter, Co de Kloet, and featuring Gary Lucas with the 60 piece Metropole Orchestra.

 Hendryx released several singles in 2016, including a collaboration with American DJ and production duo, Soul Clap, which resulted in the single, Shine (This Is It).
 Shine (This Is It) was included on Soul Clap's self-titled album in October 2016, and an EP featuring different remixes of the track was released the following year.
 Hendryx also collaborated with guitarist, Gary Lucas, that same year, which resulted in the album, The World of Captain Beefheart, a collection of cover versions of songs by avant-garde artist Captain Beefheart.

 In February 2018, Hendryx released an EP, Keep Funkin, which was produced by Soul Clap, and featured contributions from Nile Rogers and Jason Miles.
 Hendryx also contributed vocals to another track, "Peel Back", produced by FSQ, which was included as a bonus track on digital versions of the Keep Funkin EP (as well as FSQ's own album in 2020).

+During the 2025 to 2026 academic year Hendryx has served as the Roth Visiting Artist at Dartmouth College's Hopkins Center for the Arts.
+On June 30, 2026, Hendryx performed a concert tribute to Labelle in Spaludling Auditorium on the Dartmouth College campus in Hanover, NH.

 Personal life and activism

 Hendryx has lived on the Upper West Side of Manhattan in New York City since the early 1970s.
-Her long-term partner is English talent manager Vicki Wickham, and she discussed her bisexuality in an interview with The Advocate magazine.
+In 2007, she discussed her bisexuality in an interview with The Advocate magazine and in 2011 married her long-term partner, English talent manager Vicki Wickham.
+Wickham died on 31 July, 2026 from Lewy's body disease, aged 87.

 Hendryx is a gay-rights activist; in summer 2008, she joined Cyndi Lauper on her True Colors Tour, raising awareness of discrimination and the LGBT community.